By: Rinzo D. Valdevieso

 Most people today engage in farming at diversity in order to generate income and to satisfy their basic needs on a daily basis, but these two women show that farming doesn’t have to refer to just crops or livestock, but to ornamental plants as well.

-These women, with great regard in the field of agricultural research taught us a crucial point of our lives where isolation at a very restricted implementation is being applied, productiveness in what we do should never be an option – it should always be an absolute must.
+These women show us that, at a crucial point of our lives where self-isolation for the good of the public is important, productiveness in what we do should never be an option – it should always be an absolute must.

 Photos by Rinzo Valdevieso unless indicated